-Nesyamun is the only mummy remaining at Leeds Museums and Galleries.
-Three mummies were on display at the museum during the Second World war, but the other two were destroyed during a German air bombing raid on Leeds.
+Nesyamun is the only mummified person remaining at Leeds Museums and Galleries.
+The mummified bodies of three people were on display at the museum during the Second World War, but the other two were destroyed during a German air bombing raid on Leeds.
 This is a reminder of how fragile, important and precious Nesyamun is.

 Who was Nesyamun?

 Nesyamun was a priest who worked at the Temple of Amun at the Karnak complex.
 Karnak was in Thebes (modern day Luxor) and the complex employed over 80,000 people!

 Nesyamun means ‘the one belonging to Amun’.
 Amun was a very important Egyptian god.
 The young king Tutankhamen also worshipped the god Amun and his own name means ‘living image of Amun’.

 What does Nesyamun tell us about Ancient Egyptians?

 We can learn lots of things about the ancient Egyptians from Nesyamun.